--Programs that increase awareness of the crimes of domestic violence, sexual assault, dating violence, stalking and sex trafficking
+Increasing the awareness of domestic violence, sexual assault, dating violence, stalking, and sex trafficking

 Strengthening the response to violence against Indian women at the tribal, federal, and state levels